0xyanc/qyp-dca/README.md

 The backend server must be launched to display and interact with the catalog Please follow next section for installing and deploying backend server

+- The address of the smart contract used by the Front End is in /client/app/components/Coin/addresses.ts
+- The chain configuration is in /client/app/page.tsx.
+Only Arbitrum mainnet is used

 ### Core Contracts ###
 We use Hardhat
 We use Gelato to automate our transactions https://app.gelato.network/